tengstrand/tetrisanalyzer/README.md

 ![Tetris Analyzer - Scala](langs/scala/tetris-analyzer.png)

 Watch the computer play!
-This highly optimized program can play 76,000 pieces per second on a MacBook Air M4! (set next piece to `off`, and turn on `max speed`).
+This highly optimized Tetris playing program can place 76,000 pieces per second on a MacBook Air M4! (set next piece to `off`, and turn on `max speed`).

+It clears an average of 3,500,000 rows per game (with sliding turned off) when it doesn't know the next piece on a standard 10x20 board.
+If it knows the next piece, it has cleared 100,000,000 rows without ever filling more than 50% of the board.

 To run the program, clone this repo and go to `langs/scala` and execute: